MikeDacre/tmux-zsh-vim-titles/README.md

 instead we use `v:<buffer>`, e.g. `v:README.md` or `v:[BUFEXPLORER]`.
 This title
 is updated immediately on any buffer change, which makes it very useful.

+If vim is not updating the titlebar correctly, try setting `$vim_force_tmux_title_change`.
+If this variable is set, the plugin will force change the window title to the appropriate vim title and will issue shell title instructions to try to force change the terminal title change.
+This works in almost all cases, but there is a slight visual defect+overhead as the vim buffer is redrawn on buffer change.
+For that reason it is off by default.
+If your vim is not setting the title properly, try adding the following to your `.bashrc`, `.zshrc`, or a sourced profile file:

+`export vim_force_tmux_title_change=true`

-The only thing that can be changed here is the prefix, currently set as `v:` to keep it out of the way:
+The only format that can be changed for the vim title is the prefix, currently set as `v:` to keep it out of the way:

 - `vim_title_prefix="v:"`